 If you suffer from regular neck pain, you probably know by now that neck pain or stiffness can affect your life in many different ways.
-New research has shown that a combination of joint and muscle treatment performed by your physical therapist and some specific strengthening exercises are an effective way to eliminate your neck symptoms.
-The good news is that there is a way to relieve your pain and keep it away.
+New research has shown that a combination of joint and muscle treatment performed by your physical therapist and some specific strengthening exercises are an effective way to eliminate neck pain.
+The good news is that there is a way to achieve neck pain relief and keep pain away.
 Request an appointment here.

 What should you do when you suffer neck pain or stiffness?
 Rest?

 Unfortunately rest does not help most neck pain sufferers.
 In fact, research has shown that patients who have been hospitalized for more than one week are more likely to experience neck pain when discharged.
 The muscle weakness that developed while resting as well as loosing cervical mobility was thought to be the primary reason for the pain.

 In most cases, we recommend avoiding heat (and heat rubs) in the first 48 hours of injury.
 The heat encourages bleeding, which could be detrimental if used too early.
 In traumatic injuries, such as whiplash, ice should help reduce your pain, swelling and spasm.
 In most cases, heat packs used for 20 minutes a few a days, after the 48 hour period has passed, should help your muscles relax and offer soothing neck pain relief.
 Never use heat or ice over heat rubs it can cause serious burns.

 Should you use a neck collar?